 NEW Grade boundary chart

-Until the first examination session for the 2018 Subject Guide, in May 2020, we will not know with any precision what the grade boundaries will be.
-These will only be decided properly once the senior examiners in each component have had chance to analyse and assess the overall performance under the new system.
-This means applying the new Criteria and Grade Descriptors to real student responses to real examination papers in the case of Papers 1 and 2; and to performance in the tasks expected in the Oral Internal Assessment.
+The November 2020 exam session finally provided a clear idea of what the grade boundaries will be like under the 2018 Subject Guide.
+At last, the senior examiners in each component had a chance to analyse and assess the overall performance under the new system.
+This meant applying the new Criteria and Grade Descriptors to real student responses to real examination papers in the case of Papers 1 and 2; and to performance in the tasks expected in the Oral Internal Assessment.
 (By the way, grade boundaries for Oral Internal Assessment are fixed since the task involved in the component doesn't change from one session to another.)

-It is very unlikely that there will be any grand change from the kind of grade boundaries that have been normal under the current system.
-Apart from the introduction of the Listening Comprehension element in the new Paper 2, the rest of the testing mechanisms are virtually the same as the present ones.
-In addition, the IB will wish to maintain a certain consistency of standards in the change from one assessment system to another.
+It was thought to be unlikely that there would be any grand change from the kind of grade boundaries that had been normal under the old system (the 'legacy' system, to use current IB jargon).
+Apart from the introduction of the Listening Comprehension element in the new Paper 2, the rest of the testing mechanisms are virtually the same as the old ones, up to 2019.
+In addition, the IB holds to the principle of maintaining a certain consistency of standards in the change from one assessment system to another.

 In the meantime, here is a rough chart to help you to convert marks into grades.

 NOTE: This is not an official IB chart - just my personal estimation

 In all cases here, you can assume that grade boundaries may vary by +1 or -1 ... but for the sake of providing grades during the course, these figures are, I believe, within the range of variation which will apply in the real marking.